emigre459/hospital-chargemaster/README.md

 # Hospital Chargemaster Analysis and Modeling

-This is an analysis of publicly-available hospital-level and chargemasters data that uses the Centers for Medicare and Medicaid Services open datasets and the [Dinosaur Dataset](https://vsoch.github.io/datasets/2019/hospital-chargemasters/) its starting points.
+This is an analysis of publicly-available hospital-level data and (eventually) hospital chargemaster data that uses the Centers for Medicare and Medicaid Services open datasets and the [Dinosaur Dataset](https://vsoch.github.io/datasets/2019/hospital-chargemasters/) as its starting points.

-This project is split into two phases:
+This project is split into multiple phases:

-* **Phase I:** working with the well-structured and labeled CMS hospital-level data and determining the most interesting feature to predict and how well it can be modeled with those data alone
+* **Phase 1:** working with the well-structured and labeled CMS hospital-level data and determining the most interesting feature to predict and how well it can be modeled with those data alone
+* **Phase 1.5:** after doing analysis in Phase 1, it became evident that more datasets beyond chargemasters were necessary (e.g. geolocations of major cities).
+This phase will focus on adding in those datasets and measuring improvement (if any) of the models for the chosen target variables.
-* **Phase II:** adding in the hospital chargemaster data as new features (e.g. the ratio of a given hospital's cost for a given procedure relative to the average or median of all the hospitals for which we have data).
+* **Phase 2:** adding in the hospital chargemaster data as new features (e.g. the ratio of a given hospital's cost for a given procedure relative to the average or median of all the hospitals for which we have data).

 ### Table of Contents